 10. Do not count on getting an "emergency" passport through one of the Passport Agency locations as some people have done in the past.
-You have to have proof that you are traveling internationally within 72 hours.
+You have to have proof that you are traveling internationally within two weeks.
 There are a limited number of appointments offered.
 Some locations will only process an emergency passport for actual emergency-required travel which excludes booking a last-minute trip or not properly planning for an upcoming trip.

 Keeping your passport safe

 11. I’ve heard all kinds of stories from panicked people who are hours or days from packing for their trip.
 “Lost” and misplaced passports are the most common.
 Dropped in water (including the toilet) and dogs getting to them and chewing them (it’s a thing that’s less unusual than you’d think) are among the problems.
 If you don’t have a SAFE place to store yours, make that a priority right now.
 I have a fireproof box for important documents.
 My passport has a spot in the front of the box.
 I get it out when I’m doing my “travel documents” checklist while packing and, after the trip, it goes back in that box.

 Here is a quick recap of the 11 points you need to know right now about passports: